ImperialStrategics/Challenges/README.md

 ## Notes

 * Deadlines cannot be extended
-* If you have any issues with the datasets please raise an Issue here on the Github Repo
+* If you have any problems with the datasets please raise an issue here on the Github Repo